phx/dockerjail/README.md

 #### Notes:
-You can also set the passwords of the root user and the alpine user by passing the environment variables `$ROOTPASS` and `$USERPASS` if you do not wish them to be random.
+You can also set the passwords of the root user and the alpine user by passing the `$ROOTPASS` and `$USERPASS` environment variables if you do not wish them to be random.

+Additionally, you can run `./install.sh --interactive` to be prompted for each password, which will be shown in clear text.

-This is kind of pointless since the root user account is disabled and the alpine user can only log in with an SSH key, but it is an option nonetheless.
+These options are kind of pointless since the root user account is disabled and the alpine user can only log in with an SSH key, but they are options nonetheless.